DavidCWebs/local-backup/readme.md

 # Save and exit
 ~~~

+## TODO
+Fix delete old copies - the `rm` command does not run properly under a crontab.

 ## Resources
 I did quite a bit of research for these scripts.
 Here are some of the articles and resources used.